IntelLabs/nlp-architect/doc/source/index.rst

 Research driven NLP/NLU models
 ``````````````````````````````
-The library contains state-of-art and novel NLP and NLU models in a varity of topics:
+The library contains state-of-art and novel NLP and NLU models in a variety of topics:

 - Dependency parsing
 - Intent detection and Slot tagging model for Intent based applications